FGBxRamel/Pterodactyl-Ramcleaner/README.md

 # Pterodactyl-Ramcleaner
-A small script to restart the a server at a certain memory threshhold.
+A small script to restart a server at a certain memory threshhold.